 Let’s take a second and think about workplace safety, what comes to your mind?

-Do you think of wearing safety glasses, reading through material data safety sheets, or maybe even a video you watched during orientation?
-All of these items are an important part of workplace safety and what is traditionally thought of when we think safety.
+Do you think of wearing safety glasses, reading through material data safety sheets, or maybe even workplace safety videos you watched during orientation?
+All of these items are an important part of workplace safety and what is traditionally thought of when we think of workplace safety tips.
 You see, safety is traditionally focused on actively changing or modifying the work environment to decrease the risk of accidents and oftentimes reactionary.
 For example, a manager might see rising costs from workers’ compensation claims and try different tactics to lower those costs.

 In addition to support from a safety team and company leaders, overseeing bodies like the Occupational Safety and Health Administration (OSHA) ensure safety procedures are in place and followed.
 All of this buy-in and support play a role in the statement that, “safety is not optional”.
 Overall, a good safety program helps save a company money, but most importantly it helps employees go home safe to their family and friends every day.